hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---
-title: Best trekking and snowshoeing poles for 2016 - 2017
+title: Best trekking and snowshoeing poles for 2017
 description: Need new trekking poles for your hiking and snowshoeing adventures?
-We found the best poles for 2016
+We found the best poles for 2017
 date: 2016-01-03 16:08:38
+update_date: 2016-12-27 06:00:52
 category: articles
 tags:
   - best